There are friends, I think, we can't imagine living

 she doesn't know it yet."

-to be a semi-well-known cabaret singer, is fast becoming a
+a semi-well-known cabaret singer, is fast becoming a very

-very well-known alcoholic and realizes she can no longer
+well-known alcoholic and realizes she can no longer care for

-care for Lissa's eleven-year-old sister Marnie.
-She tells
+Lissa's eleven-year-old sister Marnie.
+She tells Lissa that if

-Lissa that if she can't trick Marnie into going to live with her, then Marnie
+she can't trick Marnie into going to live with her, then Marnie will be turned

-will be turned over to Social Services.
-Lissa doesn't know how she's going
+over to Social Services.
+Lissa doesn't know how she's going to handle

-to handle becoming a single parent overnight.
-She's the youngest student
+becoming a single parent overnight.
+She's the youngest student at a

-at a prestigious Chicago art school, and if it weren't for the miniature
+prestigious Chicago art school, and if it weren't for the miniature rooms that

-rooms that she's been lucky enough to sell to collectors, she'd have
+she's been lucky enough to sell to collectors, she'd have practically no

-practically no money at all.
-What she doesn't know yet is that having her
+money at all.
+What she doesn't know yet is that having her high-spirited and

 Seventeen-year-old Morgan Hackett and her best friend